-Course Number Course Title Semester Credit Hours Number Application of Theory and Research (9 Credits) Credit Hours Please take all 3 courses in the order they are presented PSYD 750 Applications of the Scholar-Practitioner Model 3 PSYD 751 Evidence-based Practices 3 PSYD 752 Application of Research Methods in Professional Settings 3 Proposal Development (12 Credits) (PSYD 754 and above courses are taken individually) Student work with Chair and committee, starting in the 1st modul e of 754) PSYD 753 Developing the Research Topic and Literature Review (regular course-pre proposal) 3 PSYD 754 Refining the Research Topic and begin writing the first draft of the 3 proposal (Individual Student work with Chair and committee) PSYD 755 The Methods, where, when, how?
-Literature review completion; Last 3 draft of the Proposal PSYD 770 Proposal Refinement and Defense (Individual Student work with 3 Chair and committee) Following successful proposal defense please Students w submit for IRB ho do not complete the work in 4 sessions will need to register and nay for a continuation course for each extra term required until completion. puy for u Doctoral Dissertation (15 credits-Minimum Requirement) Please take courses until you complete your doctoral dissertation (Individual Student work with Chair and committee) (Each course is taken individually) PSYD 771 Start implementing the proposal for the Doctoral 3 Research/Dissertation (Individual Student work with Chair and committee) PSYD 772 Continue Doctoral Research Dissertation (Individual Student work 3 with Chair and committee) PSYD 780 Doctoral Research/Dissertation I 3 PSYD 781 Doctoral Research/Dissertation II 3 PSYD 782 Doctoral Research/Dissertation III 3 Program Completion is based on completing the Doctoral Research/Dissertation work in 5 ses.
-Students who do not complete the work in 5 sessions will need to register and pay for a continuation
+Course Number Course Title Semester Credit Hours Application of Theory and Research (9 Credits) Please take all 3 courses in the order they are presented PSYD 750 Applications of the Scholar-Practitioner Model 3 PSYD 751 Evidence-based Practices 3 PSYD 752 Application of Research Methods in Professional Settings 3 (Individual Proposal Development (12 Credits) (PSYD 754 and above courses are taken individually) Student work with Chair and committee, starting in the 1st modul e of 754) PSYD 753 Developing the Research Topic and Literature Review (regular course-pre proposal) 3 PSYD 754 Refining the Research Topic and begin writing the first draft of the proposal (Individual Student work with Chair and committee) 3 PSYD 755 The Methods, where, when, how?
+Literature review completion; Last draft of the Proposal 3 PSYD 770 Proposal Refinement and Defense (Individual Student work with Chair and committee) Following successful proposal defense please submit for IRB 3 tho do not complete the work in 4 sessions will need to register and continuation course for each extra term required until completion. pay for a Doctoral Dissertation (15 credits-Minimum Requirement) Please take courses until you complete your doctoral dissertation (Individual Student work with Chair and committee) PSYD 771 (Each course is taken individually) Start implementing the proposal for the Doctoral 3 F310771 Research/Dissertation (Individual Student work with Chair and committee) 3 PSYD 772 Continue Doctoral Research Dissertation (Individual Student work with Chair and committee) 3 PSYD 780 Doctoral Research/Dissertation I 3 PSYD 781 Doctoral Research/Dissertation II 3 PSYD 782 Doctoral Research/Dissertation III 3 This Program Completion is based on completing the Doctoral Research/Dissertation work in 5 ses sions.